BlackJar72/MyLibraries/README.md

 # No liability is accepted, period

 No liability is accepted for anything related to these, not for any damages or any kind, nor for usefulness / fitness / marketability for any purpose whatsoever.
-Actually, these are not being showed, not released.
-When and if some of these become generally usable it will say so in that repository and I will decide at that time on a lisence.
+Actually, these are only being shown, not released.
+When and if some of these become generally usable it will say so in that repository and I will decide at that time on a lisence, if any.

 Note that some of these are just well known public domain algorithms or mathematical opperations, so if you've seen something very similar elsewhere you basically already have rights to use those algorithms, but if you choose to use my implementation instead of